SolaceProducts/terraform-provider-solacebroker/docs/resources/msg_vpn_queue_template.md

 Optional:

 - `clear_percent` (Number) The clear threshold for the value of this counter as a percentage of its maximum value.
 Falling below this value will trigger a corresponding event.
 This attribute may not be returned in a GET.
+The default value is: `60`.
 - `clear_value` (Number) The clear threshold for the absolute value of this counter.
 Falling below this value will trigger a corresponding event.
 This attribute may not be returned in a GET.
 - `set_percent` (Number) The set threshold for the value of this counter as a percentage of its maximum value.
 Exceeding this value will trigger a corresponding event.
 This attribute may not be returned in a GET.
+The default value is: `80`.
 - `set_value` (Number) The set threshold for the absolute value of this counter.
 Exceeding this value will trigger a corresponding event.
 This attribute may not be returned in a GET.